cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

   - ARM: https://cdimage.ubuntu.com/releases/24.04/release/ubuntu-24.04.3-live-server-arm64.iso

 Ubuntu Server does not come with a GUI.
-We recommend you check the "Install OpenSSH" option during the installation and connect to your VM using SSH for development.
+We recommend you check the "Install OpenSSH Server" option during the installation and connect to your VM using SSH for development.
 Most modern operating systems ships with a SSH client, and you can use your favorite terminal emulator (like Windows Terminal) to connect to your VM.

 ### Prepare for Kernel Compilation